 JavaScript Event Loop Explained: How Asynchronous Operations with Promises and Async/Await Are Handled

-everything you need to know about the JavaScript event loop
+everything you need to know about the JavaScript event loop, including call stack, task queues, promises, async/await, microtasks vs. macrotasks, execution order, and common pitfalls.

 1. Event Loop Basics